 “Drive for Show, Putt for Dough”

-If you’re looking to improve your disc golf game, then start with this, my disc golf putting drill.
+If you’re looking to improve your disc golf game, then start with this putting drill I call “9 & 15.”
 Putting is the most important and easiest place to start working on fundamentals.
 I’ve recently started heading to the practice basket and putting for a hour, and I’ve seen some great and unexpected effects on my game.
 By developing a good practice routine, I’ve benefited from having a stronger putting throw (more distance putts), more accuracy, more comfort with my discs, and probably the most important and unexpected gains…more confidence that carries over to driving and approach shots.

 My Disc Golf Putting Drill